-- A U.S. Coast Guard-approved PFD must be worn by the PWC operator and all passengers at all times.
+- The PWC operator and all passengers must wear a U.S. Coast Guard-approved PFD at all times.

 - Required lights must be fitted to enable PWCs to operate between the hours of sunrise to sunset.

-The following video is older but the Alabama boating laws mention within still apply:
+The following video is older but the Alabama boating laws mentioned within still apply: